Here's what will drive markets this year – KION546

 Inflation, the Fed and recession

-Inflation was the top market story this year — prices around the globe soared, driving central banks to collectively hike interest rates more than 300 times.
+Inflation was the top market story last year — prices around the globe soared, driving central banks to collectively hike interest rates more than 300 times.

 In the United States, inflation hit a four-decade peak in June, at 9.1% and the Federal Reserve hiked rates aggressively in response.